COVID-19 and your utilities: what you need to know

 - Offering flexible payment terms and arrears payment agreements for water, sewer, gas and electricity bills, in order to provide customers with more time to pay outstanding balances on their account, if needed.

-Supporting Ontario’s decision to bill consumers on time-of-use and tiered electricity pricing at a fixed price of 8.5 cents/kWh 24 hours a day, seven days a week, for a period of 28 days starting Jan.
-1, 2021.
+Supporting Ontario’s decision to bill consumers on time-of-use and tiered electricity pricing at a fixed price of 8.5 cents/kWh 24 hours a day, seven days a week, until Feb.
+22.

 If you are concerned about paying your bill, please contact us to extend payment arrangements.
 Contact our credit department using our online payment assistance form.
 A member of our team will review your request and respond by email or phone call, as quickly as possible.
 Alternatively, you can call us at 613-546-1181, ext.
 2278, Monday to Friday from 8 AM to 4:30 PM.